-On December 18, 2015, at the request of The City of New York, the Corporation funded a \$143,236,000 subordinate loan to the purchasers of Stuyvesant Town-Peter Cooper Village to assist the preservation of the affordability of this project.
-During fiscal year 2019, the City reimbursed the Corporation by funding various subordinate loans originated by HDC totaling \$15,000,000.
-As of October 31, 2019, the remaining balance of the receivable from The City of New York was \$30,659,000.
+On December 18, 2015, at the request of the City, the Corporation funded a \$143,236,000 subordinate loan to the purchasers of Stuyvesant Town-Peter Cooper Village to assist the preservation of the affordability of this project.
+During fiscal year 2021, the City reimbursed the Corporation by funding various subordinate loans originated by HDC totaling \$30,659,000.
+As of October 31, 2021, the Corporation has an outstanding payable of \$5,706,000, which includes a receivable related to Stuy-town transactions.
+The Corporation also has an outstanding payable of \$13,295,000, related to other loan funding agreements with the City.